seank-com/lab-services/README.md

 - open the LabServices.sln file in Visual Studio
 - press the run button
-  - http://localhost:5000/api/engineers should open in your default browser with "Acess to localhost was denied" this is by design
+  - http://localhost:5000/api/engineers should open in your default browser with a message telling you to use Postman

 ## Testing with Postman (locally)